MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 - Program the first game with #1 setting, program the second game with #2 setting
   - If you are going to use the map swap feature, make sure game 1 is the LoROM game and game 2 is the HiROM game
 - After both games are programmed, set SW5 to "ENABLE"

+## Fix for v1.1

+There's a minor issue with v1.1 of the board.
+For setting the SRAM size using SW2, you must do the following:

+- For 2 KB of RAM, set all switches OFF.
+- For 8 KB of RAM, set positions 1 and 2 ON, and 3 and 4 OFF. **REMOVE R8 AND R9 FROM THE BOARD.**
+- For 32 KB of RAM, set all positions ON. **REMOVE R8, R9, R10, AND R11 FROM THE BOARD.**

+If you *do not* remove the resistors as defined above, your save battery life will be severely impacted.
+Speaking of which...

+## Estimating Battery Life

+To accurately estimate the battery life, you must first solder the battery in, and then either program your game in the OSCR or power it on in a Super Nintendo.

+After that, measure the voltage across R1 using a multimeter in DC mV mode, touching the probes to the two test point pads on either side of R1.
+You should read something around 10 mV or less.
+If you are severely higher than 10 mV, like in the 100's of mV, then you have a problem on your board.
+(Do you have v1.1, and did you forget to follow the instructions above?)

+Once you have a suitable voltage, find the milliamp-hour rating of your selected battery (preferrably from a datasheet).
+For example, a Renata CR2032 battery is rated for 225 mAh.

+Now to estimate battery life, take the voltage measurement in mV and the battery rating in mAh, and plug it into this equation:

+TIme (years) = Resistance of R1 (ohms) * Battery capacity (mAh) / Voltage (mV) / 8760

+The factor of 8760 is for converting years to hours (24 hours in a day, 365 days in a year).
+The resistance of R1 is 10000 ohms.
+So for an example, if you measured 10 mV on R1 and are using a Renata CR2032, you would get 10000 * 225 / 10 / 8760 = **25.7 years.**

 ## Troubleshooting